About PitFit Training

 In January 2010, PitFit Training opened its new facility in Indianapolis that housed experts in chiropractic medicine, physical therapy, rehabilitation and massage along with a training center filled with the many tools used to train drivers of all levels.

 The roster of champions that have become part of the PitFit family is a who’s who of auto racing.
-Drivers such as Scott Dixon, Dario Franchitti, Will Power, Kasey Kahne, Sam Hornish Jr, Larry Dixon, Morgan Lucas, Levi Jones, Justin Allgier are just a few of the many drivers who have trained with PitFit.
+Drivers such as Scott Dixon, Dario Franchitti, Will Power, Kasey Kahne, Sam Hornish Jr, Larry Dixon, Morgan Lucas, Levi Jones, and James Hinchcliffe are just a few of the many drivers who have trained with PitFit.

-PitFit Training has become its own ladder system for racing success, with numerous drivers starting in the program in lower-level series and staying with the training as they graduate to the top levels.
-In 2011, six former Firestone Indy Lights drivers from the PitFit program moved up to the IndyCar Series, including Wade Cunningham, JR Hildebrand, James Hinchcliffe, Pippa Mann, Sebastian Saavedra, and Charlie Kimball.
+PitFit Training has become its own ladder system for racing success, with numerous drivers starting in the program in lower-level series and staying with the training as they graduate to the top levels through programs like the Mazda Road to Indy.
+Drivers such as JR Hildebrand, Charlie Kimball, Spencer Pigot, Pippa Mann, Sebastian Saavedra, Sage Karam, and Gabby Chavez have continued with PitFit Training through various stages of their advancing careers.

 Ultimately, PitFit Training has grown into the industry leader in the development and implementation of motorsports-specific human performance training and lists clients from Formula One, IndyCar, NASCAR, NHRA, GRAND-AM, ALMS, USAC and numerous junior level auto racing series.